What Exactly Is Marketing Attribution?

 - $$$ – Pricey

-- Cool UI: They provide some advanced features when it comes to segmenting revenue from different conversions
+- Cool UI for a marketing attribution tool: They provide some advanced features when it comes to segmenting revenue

 - B2C space: This tool is built for B2C